 truewhen in production.
 If this isn't set to true, you are NOT protected by TCPShield and are vulnerable to scanners which can find your backend IP address.

 For your own safety it is crucial that you do only set this to

 The plugin is a Bungee/Spigot hybrid.
-As of 5/11 we have tested against the following versions:
+We have tested against the following versions:

 This does not mean your version of Bungee/Spigot won't work, we just cannot guarantee it at this time.
 If you find a version in which it doesn't work against, please contact our support.
 We also ensure the plugin will work on Java 8 and 11.

 We do have the ability to support LilyPad, however for many reasons we do NOT recommend you use it.
 If you need LilyPad support, please reach out to our staff.

 There are some plugins we know of that conflict with the TCPShield plugin.
 This list is not exhaustive, but at this time the following plugins conflict.
 If you must use a plugin that is known to have conflicts with TCPShield, please refer to our section regarding

 Please consider reaching out to these authors and asking them to adjust the event priority of their plugins